nexpy/nxrefine/docs/source/experiment.rst

     The ``configurations`` sub-directory contains NeXus files that act as templates to be used when creating the files used to store the scan results.
-There should be a separate template file for each new experimental configuration, *.e.g.*, with a different wavelength or detector distance.
+There should be a separate template file for each new experimental configuration, *e.g.*, with a different wavelength and/or detector distance.
 If multiple sample rotations are to be performed with different detector translations and/or goniometer angles, the corresponding template files will have entries for each scan containing pre-defined values of the scan variables.
 These files are initialized by a *NeXpy* GUI dialog.

 .. note:: On QM2 at CHESS, it is usually only necessary
           to create template files with a single entry, since the